 For example, the Test build configuration snapshot-depends on the Compile build configuration.
 When a Test build is triggered, a Compile build is triggered too.
 But if Compile is triggered, nothing happens to Test.
 If you want a Test build to be triggered on changes in Compile, enable Trigger a build on changes in snapshot dependencies in the VCS Trigger options of the Test build configuration.
 In this setup, no VCS trigger is required for the Compile Build configuration.
 See also an example at the Build Dependencies page.

-This helps in sorting out whose change has broken a build, or caused new test failure.
+This helps to figure out whose change broke a build or caused a new test failure, should such issue arise.

 By specifying the quiet period you can ensure the build is not triggered in the middle of non-atomic check-ins consisting of several VCS check-ins.

-Note that actual quiet period will not be less than maximum checking for changes interval among build configuration VCS roots.
+Note that the actual quiet period will not be less than the maximum checking for changes interval among the build configuration VCS roots.
 Because TeamCity must ensure that changes were collected at least once during the quiet period.

 Each rule is ether an "include" (starts with "+") or an "exclude" (starts with "-").

 The general syntax for a single rule is: